dillonkearns/elm-outdated/README.md

 Find outdated Elm dependencies.
 Supports both applications and packages.

-Inspired by and building on the work of [gyzerok/elm-outdated](https://github.com/gyzerok/elm-outdated).
+Inspired by and building on the work of [gyzerok/elm-outdated](https://github.com/gyzerok/elm-outdated), which supported applications but not Elm packages.

 ## Usage